apify/apify-cli/README.md

    example, this causes the actor input, as well as all other data in key-value stores, datasets or request queues to be stored in the "storage" directory, rather than on the Apify platform.

-  NOTE: You can override the command's default behavior for Node.js actors by overriding the "start" script in the package.json file.
+  NOTE: You can override the command's default behavior for Node.js Actors by overriding the "start" script in the package.json file.
 You can set up your own main file or environment variables by changing it.
 ```